drayuka/campaignImageServ/README.md

 ### usage

-you will need to clone and inflate via npm:
+you will need to inflate via npm:

 `npm install`